Post-solo flight. Cessna Skyhawk 172 S model. Big thank you to JAXAERO for diligent training.

 Solo Flight

 Flight school isn’t always pure fun.
 There’s no epic background music playing when you bounce your first few landings.
-A professional “Okay, so let’s talk about that one'“ from your instructor.
+A professional “Okay, so let’s talk about that one” from your instructor.
 Learning the hard what what a Pilot Induced Oscillation (PIO) is from overcontrolling the yoke after flaring.
-Hours of simulator time that vaguely resembles the real thing.
+Hours of simulator time that resembles the real thing.
 The list goes on.
 Being a student with a full-body performance element, high-speed multitasking, and a constant feeling of having forgotten something are some of the realities.
-For those unfamiliar, your feet control your pedals for the rudder, your left hand (which I use for nothing else in my life) control the yoke for ailerons and elevator, and your hand is on the throttle.
-And ATC might call you exactly in the middle of trying to set it down or clean it up for immediate takeoff.
-My personal favorite metaphor is that you’re suddenly a one-man-band and you’re running the show.
+For those unfamiliar, your feet control your pedals for the rudder (yaw), your left hand (I am right-handed) control the yoke for ailerons (roll) and elevator (pitch), and your right hand is on the throttle.
+And ATC might call you exactly in the middle of trying to touch down or clean it up for immediate takeoff.
+My personal favorite metaphor is that you’re suddenly a one-man-band.

 All of that is why my solo flight is one of the most rewarding experiences of my life.
 When my instructor jumped out of the plane, I knew he and the flight school had full confidence in my ability.
-I also had full confidence in myself, having done over 100 takeoffs and landings (TOLs).
+I also had full confidence in myself, having done dozens of takeoffs and landings (TOLs).
 Even so, a healthy amount of nerves kick in.
 Checking the checklist twice, looking in and outside the cockpit, thorough checks of all instruments.
 Line it up, take off on the roll, instruments in the green, airspeed is alive, rolling at 55 knots, and we’re off.
-Right traffic, before landing checklist, extend downwind for traffic, configure and work the flaps in and airspeed and altitude down to 65 knots on short final.
-All the memorized procedures of flying a normal pattern, plus some adjustment for traffic.
+Right traffic, before landing checklist, midfield call to the tower, extend downwind for traffic, configure and work the flaps in and airspeed and altitude down to 65 knots on short final.
+Managing energy to touchdown as gently and precisely as possible.

-It was one of those days where the hard work pays off and you remember that not only can you do this, but you can be excellent at it.
-There’s a future here for me, and I can feel it.
+There are many less-challenging endeavors out there.
+Days like these, and crossing this milestone, help compensate for many others that may shake confidence.
+There are times in life where you remember that not only can you do this, but you can be excellent at it.
+There’s a future for me here, and I can feel it.

 Solo Takeoff